jm-space/osl_motor_module/README.md

-# osl_motor_module
+# Open-Spin-Launch - Motor module

-Remote controlled motor control module
+Enabling remote control of the motor